OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-from-octopus-4.x-2018.x-to-modern.md

 position: 5
 ---

-It is possible to do an in-place upgrade from Octopus Deploy 4.x/2018.x to the latest version.
-That being said, `2018.12.1` was the last version of Octopus Deploy prior to spaces.
+It is generally safe to do an in-place upgrade from Octopus Deploy 4.x/2018.x to the latest version.
+Please keep in mind, 4.x/2018.x did not include the Spaces feature.
 Spaces made the following changes:

 - The majority of endpoints in the API can accept a `Space-Id`, for example `/api/Spaces-1/projects?skip=0&take=100` whereas before it was `/api/projects?skip=0&take=100`.
 If a `Space-Id` isn't supplied, the default space is used.
 - Teams can be assigned to multiple roles and spaces.
 Before, a team could be assigned to only one role.